muskan89/muskan89/README.md

 ### Hii there 👋,I am Muskan Gupta
-I am final year Undergraduate student in Computer Science and Engineering at IIT Ropar, India.
+I am final year Undergraduate in Computer Science and Engineering at IIT Ropar, India.
 I am interested in the field of quantitative logic and algorithms.I love to build softwares.
 I am currently learning various technological tools for development.

 <!--